-There’s also a cafe, the library (very small by most standards, but much larger than it used to be!), another antique store, and a new feed store in the making.
-There’s a gas station (Weaver’s Gas and Grill) just off the square to the north that also serves food.
+There’s also Bargain Buddy (antiques), the library (very small by most standards, but much larger than it used to be!), and a newly renovated building for Ranch One Realty & Feed store.
+There’s a gas station just off the square to the north that also serves food.

 I’ve probably left something out, so if you’re reading this and want to mention another spot to stop in our town of Kingston, Arkansas, or talk about the history of Kingston, just leave a comment and let everyone know!

 I make watercolor paints (I call them Paleo Paints) from the lightfast pigments foraged from Madison county, Arkansas.
 Most of them are gathered from our own creeks here at Wild Ozark.